Frequently Asked Questions

 What qualifications do counsellors have?

 Unfortunately counselling is not fully regulated in Australia as yet.
 Therefore, some people without the appropriate qualifications can call themselves a counsellor.
 It is important that when you engage the services of a counsellor that you check that they have the appropriate qualifications.
-Rest assured that I have a Master’s qualification in counselling, which means that I have been trained in empirically supported interventions and specialised counselling training.
-In addition, I am currently registered with the Australian Counselling Association (ACA), which is the largest peak body for counselling in Australia.
-This also means that I follow the ACA Code of Ethical Conduct and attend regular supervision and professional development.
-In addition, I have completed further training in the Gottman Method of Couples Therapy, and have completed Level 1 and Level 2 clinical training.
+Sasha Brittain has a Master’s degree in counselling, which means that she has been trained in empirically supported interventions and has undertaken specialised counselling training and student placement.
+Sasha is currently registered with the Australian Counselling Association (ACA), which is the largest peak body for counselling in Australia.
+This means that she follows the ACA Code of Ethics and Practice which requires regular professional supervision and continuing professional development.
+In addition, Sasha has completed further training in the areas of trauma, attachment and relationships.
+For a full list of Sasha’s qualifications and training, please see the Meet the Counsellor page.

 Do I need a mental health care plan from my doctor?

 Unfortunately there is currently no Medicare rebate available for counselling and psychotherapy services in Australia.
 Therefore, a mental health care plan from your doctor is not required, as it is not possible to receive a rebate.
 However, in terms of affordability, Empathic Counselling’s fee is often less than the gap amount payable to see a psychologist even with a care plan.
-Please note that there is no Medicare rebate for Couples therapy services in Australia, even when seeing a psychologist.
+In addition, there are no limits on how many appointments you can access, and no diagnosis is required to access support.

-The amount of counselling sessions you choose to attend varies depending on your specific circumstances, such as the duration and severity of issues that you have been experiencing, your specific counselling goals and of course, your finances!
+The amount of therapy appointments you choose to attend varies depending on your specific circumstances, such as the duration and severity of issues that you have been experiencing, your specific counselling goals and of course, your finances!
 In addition, each person goes at their own pace, and the amount of time it takes to feel better and make positive changes is different for everyone.
-In general terms, I would recommend at least 4 or 5 counselling sessions attended weekly or fortnightly to begin with, in order to start making progress towards your therapeutic goals.
 Making changes takes time, commitment and perseverance.
 It is similar to when making changes to improve physical fitness: we can’t go to the gym once or twice and expect to increase our fitness levels dramatically.
-It is important to have realistic expectations when it comes to counselling.
+It is important to have realistic expectations when it comes to therapy.
+It is not a quick fix!

 If you have any further questions, please email Sasha or use the Contact form.